JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 It seems to me that the hesychastic practice of the interior consciousness of the presence of God strongly echoes Jesus in his Second Discourse on Religion in _The Urantia Book_:

-> Many of your brethren have minds which accept the theory of God while they spiritually fail to realize the presence of God....It is not so important that you should know about the fact of God as that you should increasingly grow in the ability to feel the _presence of God_. ([UB 155:6.12](/en/The_Urantia_Book/155#p6_12))
+> Many of your brethren have minds which accept the theory of God while they spiritually fail to realize the presence of God....It is not so important that you should know about the fact of God as that you should increasingly grow in the ability to feel the _presence of God_. (<a id="a154_278"></a>[UB 155:6.12](/en/The_Urantia_Book/155#p6_12))

 Hesychasm evolved directly out of the “desert” tradition of the earliest Christian anchorites of the fourth century in Egypt and Syria.
 The desert spirituality of these innovators is regarded by most historians to be the historic font of Christian experiential mysticism, both in the West and the East.
 Western mystics from MeisterEckhart to Thomas Merton drew deeply from this source.